 b) Match the financial product to its purpose

 Using the right product for the problem you are trying to solve is essential for success.
 A common mistake for small businesses is that they often use the wrong financing products.
-This can lead to long-term and expensive problems.
+This approach can lead to long-term and expensive problems.

 For example, companies often use a loan to solve most of their financial needs.
 However, this strategy can be counterproductive since loans have a specific purpose.
 Loans and similar term products are well suited to buy assets, such as equipment, machinery, etc. The loan covers the asset’s high initial cost and allows the company to repay it over time.